silabs-KrisY/host-btmesh-switch/README.md

 ### Supported Commands

 A simple console is implemented to receive commands from user.
-Users can add any customized command by adding an new item to *CMDs* array in app.c.
+Users can add any customized command by adding an new item to the *CMDs* array in app.c.

 | Command | Usage | Description |
 | --- | --- | --- |